| YW USA |

 Creative Writing Advice for Young Writers - How to Write a Story

-Here's Jenni's top tips for writing stories - why not give it a try?
+Here's are our top tips for writing stories - why not give it a try?
 You could even enter your blog writing into our Annual Showcase competition and get published in a book!

 What is a story?